Joint Committee on Rescue Cooperation in the Barents Region

 The objectives and scope of the cooperation have been defined in the Agreement on Cooperation within the field of Emergency Prevention, Preparedness and Response, which is available in

 English, Finnish, Norwegian, Swedish and Russian.

 To provide guidance in the implementation of the agreement, the Committee has developed an operational tool, the Barents Joint Rescue Manual.
-The latest version of the Manual, without attachments (revised December 2018), can be found here.
+The latest version of the Manual (revised December 2020) can be found from the links below: